extsamoreno/meli_bootcamp7/10_desafio1/README.md

   This context is reinitialized each time this method is called. (for more information see Context class, located in Context package).

-  To load de Context Scenario:
+  To load the Context Scenario:

   ```jsx
   method: POST